MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Create a virtual network infrastructure.md

    Wait for the VMs to complete deployment before advancing to the next section.

-### Exercise 7: Associate network interfaces to an ASG.

-#### Task 7: Use the Azure portal to create virtual machines

-In this task, you'll add the network interface of each VM to one of the application security groups you created previously:
+### Associate network interfaces of each VM to one of the application security groups you created previously:

 1. Search for myVMWeb in the portal search box.